Attention Veterans and Family members who have a VBA overpayment.

 - Enroll ONLY for courses that will apply to your degree program.
 Only courses that apply towards your declared program will be certified.

-- You must immediately notify the Veteran's Certifying Official when the below situations
+- You must immediately notify the Veteran's Certifying Official when the below situations occur.

 Failure to do so may result in overpayment collection: